feilipu/NASCOM_BASIC_4.7/README.md

 * Rx: `RST 10H` returns a received byte in the `a` register, and will block (loop) until it has a byte to return.
 * Rx Check: `RST 18H` will immediately return the number of bytes in the Rx buffer (0 if buffer empty) in the `a` register.

+By writing the address of your function into the `RST` jump table provided in the `YAZ180_LABELS.TXT` file you can modify the behaviour of any of the `RST` jumps, and set the address of the location for the `INT0` and `NMI` interrupts.

+Note the vector locations provided require only an address to be inserted.
+The `JP` instruction is already provided.
+For example, you can attach an `INT0` interrupt service routine by writing its origin address to location `$205A`.

 ## USR Jump Address & Parameter Access

 For the YAZ180 the `USR(x)` jump address is located at `&h8004`.